Euramsia/personal-website/content/post/podcasting/index.md

 ---
 title: "Fulfilling a childhood dream"
-subtitle: "After many years I finally landed a spot on a research ship"
+subtitle: "After many years I finally went to sea on a research ship"

 # Summary for listings and search engines
-summary: "Where I learned to podcast and met Open Science enthusiasts"
+summary: "After many years I finally went to sea on a research ship"

 # Link this post with a project
 projects: [Open Science]